marius-benthin/maa/README.md

 - Dataset: [Bitbucket](https://bitbucket.org/jason_rhul/aptclass_dataset) (15,660 samples by 164 APT groups according to paper)

 Some incorrect assignments were found in the dataset, which were forwarded to the authors and described in the thesis.
-The applied corrections were comprehensibly committed to a dedicated Bitbucket repository and should soon be adopted by the authors.
+The applied corrections were comprehensibly committed to a dedicated Bitbucket repository.
+The authors of APTClass adapted the majority of corrections into the original dataset with some minor exceptions.

 ### cyber-research
 cyber-research is an annotated dataset including all referenced samples for MAA published by Coen Boot.